 Adding a rubber or cotton pad to the bolt of a paintball gun is sometimes touted as an effective way to reduce noise levels.
 While this technique can help reduce some vibration and may even lead to improved accuracy, it’s not always an effective solution for reducing sound.

-The main issue with using a rubber or cotton pad on the bolt is that it can cause a pressure build-up.
+The main issue with using a rubber or cotton pad on the bolt is that it can cause pressure buildup.
 This, in turn, can lead to increased noise and power loss.

 Finally, enjoy your quieter paintball experience, it is still sure to be a fun and exciting game!
 With the right maintenance and tuning, you can make sure your paintball gun remains quiet and efficient for years to come.
 Have fun out there!